benwilcock/cqrs-microservice-sampler/README.md

 #About the Author

-[Ben Wilcock](href="https://uk.linkedin.com/in/benwilcock) works for Pivotal as a Cloud Solutions Architect with a passion for microservices, cloud and mobile applications.
-Ben has helps [Pivotal's Cloud Foundry](http://pivotal.io/platform) customers become more responsive, innovate faster and leverage higher returns from their software investments.
-Ben is also a respected technology blogger who's articles have featured in Java Code Geeks, InfoQ, Android Weekly and more.
+[Ben Wilcock](https://uk.linkedin.com/in/benwilcock) works for Pivotal as a Cloud Solutions Architect.
+Ben has a passion for microservices, cloud and mobile applications and helps [Pivotal's Cloud Foundry](http://pivotal.io/platform) customers to become more responsive, innovate faster and gain greater returns from their software investments.
+Ben is also a respected technology [blogger](http://benwilcock.wordpress.com) who's articles have featured in Java Code Geeks, InfoQ, Android Weekly and more.

 ##Running the Demo